Vjerica Radeta: Živković and Koštunica administrations (2003–08)

-Radeta received the forty-second position on the Radical Party's electoral list in the 2000 Serbian parliamentary election, which was held after Milošević's fall from power.
-The SRS won twenty-three seats, and Radeta was not initially included in its assembly delegation.
+Serbia held a new parliamentary election in December 2000, and Radeta appeared in the forty-second position on the Radical Party's list.
+The SRS won twenty-three seats, and she was not initially included in her party's assembly delegation.
 (From 2000 to 2011, Serbian parliamentary mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be assigned out of numerical order.
-Radeta could have been included in the SRS delegation at the start of parliament notwithstanding her position on the list, but she was not.)
+Radeta could have been included in the SRS delegation at the start of parliament despite her low position on the list, but she was not.)
 The DOS won a landslide victory, and the Radical Party served in opposition.
-Radeta ultimately received a mandate on 25 March 2003 as the replacement for another SRS member who had resigned.
+Radeta received a mandate on 25 March 2003 as the replacement for another SRS member who had resigned.

 She was given the thirty-fifth position on the Radical Party's list in the 2003 Serbian parliamentary election and was awarded a mandate for a second term when the list won eighty-two seats.
 Although the Radicals won more seats than any other party in this election, they fell well short of a majority and continued to serve in opposition.
-During this term, Radeta served as deputy chair of the judiciary and administration committee and was a member of the committee on constitutional affairs.
-In 2005, she attempted to amend Serbia's information law to ban the registration of media outlets that, in her words, "report[ed] notorious lies by pathological liar Nataša Kandić," a Serbian human rights activist and vocal opponent of Serbian nationalism.
+After the election, Radeta served as deputy chair of the judiciary and administration committee and was a member of the committee on constitutional affairs.
+In 2005, she sought to amend Serbia's information law to ban the registration of media outlets that, in her words, "report[ed] notorious lies by pathological liar Nataša Kandić," a Serbian human rights activist and vocal opponent of Serbian nationalism.